mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/box_muller.png?raw=true)

+The Box-Muller method is not the fastest way to generate $N(0, 1)$ random variables, and numerical computing environments don't always use it.
+There is some cost in computing cos, sin, log and sqrt that, with clever programming can be avoided.
+Box-Muller remains very popular because it is simple to use.

 There is also The Marsaglia polar method which is a modification of the Box–Muller method which does not require computation of the sine and cosine functions

 However, in this computer age, most statistical software would provide you with quantile function for normal distribution already implemented.
 The inverse of the normal CDF is know and given by: